Oh so many years ago I had my first insight into just how ridiculously confusing all the statistical terminology can be for novices.

 With the same names.

-Once I realized the source of the error, I was able to explain that we were using the same terminology for entirely different concepts.
+Once I realized the source of the misunderstanding, I was able to explain that we were using the same terminology for entirely different concepts.

-But as it turns out, there are even more meanings of both alpha and beta.
-Here they are:
+But as it turns out, there are even more meanings of both alpha and beta in statistics.
+Here they all are:

 As I already mentioned, the definition most learners of statistics come to first for beta and alpha are about hypothesis testing.

-Alpha is the probability of Type I error in any hypothesis test–incorrectly claiming statistical significance.
+α (Alpha) is the probability of Type I error in any hypothesis test–incorrectly rejecting the null hypothesis.

-Beta is the probability of Type II error in any hypothesis test–incorrectly concluding no statistical significance.
-(1 – Beta is power).
+β (Beta) is the probability of Type II error in any hypothesis test–incorrectly failing to reject the null hypothesis.
+(1 – β is power).

-Most texts refer to the intercept as β0 (beta-naught–and yes, that’s the closest I can get to a subscript) and every other regression coefficient as β1, β2, β3, etc. But as I already mentioned, some statistics texts will refer to the intercept as alpha, to distinguish it from the other coefficients.
+Most texts refer to the intercept as β0 (beta-naught) and every other regression coefficient as β1, β2, β3, etc. But as I already mentioned, some statistics texts will refer to the intercept as α, to distinguish it from the other coefficients.

 But, for some reason, SPSS labels standardized regression coefficient estimates as Beta.
 Despite the fact that they are statistics–measured on the sample, not the population.